lowRISC/opentitan/doc/ug/dv_methodology/index.md

 The Hjson schema enables this information to be human-writable and machine-parsable, which facilitates an automated and documentation-driven DV effort.
 The complete testplan is parsed into a data structure that serves the following purposes:

-*  Provide the ability to insert the testplan as a table into the DV plan document itself, so that all of the required information is in one place
+*  Provide the ability to insert the testplan as a table into the dv document itself, so that all of the required information is in one place
 *  Annotate the nightly regression results to allow us to track our progress towards executing the testplan
   *  this feature is not yet available and is [under active development](#pending-work-items)

 The [testplanner]({{< relref "util/dvsim/testplanner/README.md" >}}) tool provides some additional information on the Hjson testplan anatomy and some of the features and constructs supported.
-The [build_docs]({{< relref "README.md#documentation" >}}) tool works in conjunction with the `testplanner` tool to enable its insertion into the DV plan as a table.
+The [build_docs]({{< relref "README.md#documentation" >}}) tool works in conjunction with the `testplanner` tool to enable its insertion into the dv document as a table.

-### DV Plan
+### dv document

-The DV plan document captures the overall strategy, intent, the testbench block diagram, a list of interfaces / agents, VIPs, reference models, the functional coverage model, assertions and checkers.
+The dv document captures the overall strategy, intent, the testbench block diagram, a list of interfaces / agents, VIPs, reference models, the functional coverage model, assertions and checkers.
 It also covers FPV goals, if applicable.
 This is written in [Markdown]({{< relref "doc/rm/markdown_usage_style" >}}) and is made available in the corresponding `doc` directory of each DUT.

-A [template]({{< relref "hw/dv/doc/dv_plan_template" >}}) for the DV plan documentation as well as the testbench block diagram in the OpenTitan team drive  (under the 'design verification' directory) are available to help get started.
+A [template]({{< relref "hw/dv/doc/dv_doc_template" >}}) for the dv documentation as well as the testbench block diagram in the OpenTitan team drive  (under the 'design verification' directory) are available to help get started.

 ### Regression Dashboard

-The DV Plan document provides a link to the latest [nightly](#nightly) regression and coverage results dashboard uploaded to the web server.
+The dv document provides a link to the latest [nightly](#nightly) regression and coverage results dashboard uploaded to the web server.
 This dashboard contains information in a tabulated format mapping the written tests to planned tests (in the testplan) to provide ability to track progress towards executing the testplan.
 **This feature is currently not yet available and is under active development.**